If you are thinking about becoming a truck driver, there are a number of different career tracks you can pursue.

-What Are The Highest Paying States For Dump Truck Drivers?
+What Are The Highest Paying States For A Dump Truck Driver?

-A survey of industry resources shows that the state with the highest pay for trucking jobs is in Mississippi, followed closely by Wyoming and New York.
+A survey of industry resources shows that the state with the highest pay for dump truck driver jobs is in Mississippi, followed closely by Wyoming and New York.

 The salaries reported for these states are $68,000, $61,000 and $60,000 respectively.

-Keep in mind however that these numbers include all trucking jobs, not just dump truck driving.
+Keep in mind however that these numbers include all trucking jobs, not just what a dump truck driver make driving.

 The bottom line is that you can earn a middle-income salary as a dump truck driver, but you should not expect to get rich doing it.
 You also need to be aware that while you can climb up the ladder, there isn’t a whole lot of room for growth.

-Still, dump truck driving can pay you enough to live comfortably doing something that you are passionate about.
+Still, dump truck drivers earn you enough to live comfortably doing something that you are passionate about.
 The BLS reports that this field is growing at a rate of 5%, which is as fast as average.
 Between 2014-2024, that represents 98,800 new job openings.